1855532/Flask_Portfolio/README.md

 ## Overview of Code
 Here is overview of files for the "Flask Portfolio":
 * home.html: main page of flask website, bootstrap navbar, buttons with links to project scope and repl.it for each project, large image at top for aesthetics
-* main.py: contains app routes which assign links to variables; in this case, each webpage
+* main.py: contains app routes which assign pathways; in this case, each webpage
 * contents.html: contains basic information about projects included in the Flask website
 * aboutus.html: use of Jinja and code for making navigation easier for user
     * ____.html: use of Jinja and embedding artifacts to show evidence of learning